Iran holds first execution over anti-government protests | Law-Order

 - Iran Islamic Rep

-Iran executed a man on Thursday convicted of injuring a security guard with a knife and blocking a street in Tehran, the semi-official Tasnim news agency said -- the first such execution over recent anti-government unrest.
+Iran hanged a man on Thursday convicted of injuring a security guard with a knife and blocking a street in Tehran, the semi-official Tasnim news agency said, the first such execution over recent anti-government unrest.

 Nationwide protests that erupted after the death of 22-year-old Kurdish Iranian woman Mahsa Amini on Sept.
 16 represent one of the biggest challenges to the Islamic Republic since its establishment in 1979.
 Authorities have been cracking down on the protests and on Monday, the Revolutionary Guards encouraged the judiciary to swiftly and decisively issue judgements against those accused of "crimes against the security of the nation and Islam".